What is a Dental Emergency?

 If you have significant pain, bleeding, or trauma to your mouth, face, or jaw, please go directly to the emergency room for care.
 Our dentists will work with you to repair any oral damage once your condition is stable.

 Every dental emergency is unique and may require a different treatment approach.
 Our dentists will carefully evaluate your symptoms and condition prior to making a diagnosis.
 Digital x-rays may be taken so that we can fully understand your needs and screen for hidden damage.
 Once our dentists understand the extent of your dental emergency, they will talk to you about your options and develop your treatment plan.
 Our primary goal will be to relieve any oral pain and enhance your comfort while restoring normal oral function.
 Rest assured, we will work as quickly as possible to bring both health and appearance back to your smile.
-Even seemingly small injuries may cause greater problems if not treated in a timely manner so please contact us right away anytime you or a family members need help from an emergency dentist.
+Even seemingly small injuries may cause greater problems if not treated in a timely manner so please contact us right away anytime you or a family members need help from an emergency dentist in State College, PA.

-During your emergency visit, our team will offer instructions on how to best facilitate healing following your treatment at Advanced Dentistry.
+During your emergency visit in State College, PA, our team will offer instructions on how to best facilitate healing following your treatment at Advanced Dentistry.
 Our dentists may give you a prescription for medications that should be taken as directed.
 They will also tell you if you should schedule an appointment for further care or a follow-up exam.
 Once your dental emergency is handled, our team can talk with you about ways to prevent future dental emergencies, such as wearing a custom-made sports mouth guard.
 Following a good home oral care routine with brushing and flossing can help keep your gums and teeth strong and healthy.
 During your routine dental exam visits at Advanced Dentistry, our dentists will continue to monitor your healing progress.

 Insurance coverage for dental emergency procedures may vary according to individual plans and specific treatment needs.
 Our financial coordinator will review your benefits schedule to help you maximize your coverage and provide an estimate for any uncovered portion of your care.
 Advanced Dentistry offers flexible financing solutions and accepts a variety of payment methods to make your treatment more affordable.
 Please do not delay treating a dental emergency because of concerns over cost since waiting might lead to bigger and more serious problems.